Doubly Stochastic Primal-Dual Coordinate Method for Bilinear Saddle-Point Problem: Related Work

-For solving problem~\eqref{eq:erm} or \eqref{eq:sdp}, deterministic first-order methods such as~\cite{Nesterov04book,Nes:05,Nemirovski:04,YuKC14} usually have to compute a full gradient in each iteration, which requires going through all $p$ features of all $n$ instances and can be inefficient for big data.
+To find an $\epsilon$-optimal solution of problem~\eqref{eq:erm}, \eqref{eq:erm_dual} or \eqref{eq:sdp}, the \emph{overall complexity} of an iterative method is defined as the per-iteration computational cost multiplied by the total number of required iterations (called \emph{iteration complexity}).
+Deterministic first-order methods such as~\citet{Nesterov04book,Nes:05,Nemirovski:04,Chambolle:2011,YuKC14} have to compute a full gradient in each iteration by going through all $p$ features of all $n$ instances at a per-iteration cost of $O(np)$, which can be inefficient for big data.
 Therefore, stochastic optimization methods that sample one instance or one feature in each iteration become more popular.
 There are two major categories of stochastic optimization algorithms that are studied actively in recent years: stochastic gradient methods and stochastic coordinate methods.
 The DSPDC method we propose belongs to the second category.

-Recently, there have been increasing interests in \emph{stochastic variance reduced gradient} (SVRG) methods~\cite{JohnsonZhang13,XiaoZhang14,Nitanda:14,Konecny:15b}.
+Recently, there have been increasing interests in \emph{stochastic variance reduced gradient} (SVRG) methods~\citep{JohnsonZhang13,XiaoZhang14,Nitanda:14,Konecny:15b,allen2016katyusha}.
 SVRG runs in multiple stages.
 At each stage, it computes a full gradient and then performs $O(\kappa)$ iterative updates with stochastic gradients constructed by sampled instances.
-Since the full gradient is computed only once in each stage, SVRG has a lower per-iteration cost than deterministic gradient methods and it needs $O((n+\kappa)\log(1/\epsilon))$ iterations to find an $\epsilon$-optimal solution for problem \eqref{eq:erm}.
+Since the full gradient is computed only once in each stage, SVRG has a per-iteration cost of $O(p)$, which is lower than deterministic gradient methods, and it needs $O((n+\kappa)\log(1/\epsilon))$ iterations to find an $\epsilon$-optimal solution for problem \eqref{eq:erm}, so that the overall complexity of SVRG is $O((np+\kappa p)\log(1/\epsilon))$.
+Recently, an accelerated SVRG method, named Katyusha~\citep{allen2016katyusha}, further reduces the iteration complexity of SVRG to $O((n+\sqrt{n\kappa})\log(1/\epsilon))$ while maintains the $O(p)$ per-iteration cost so that it achieves an overall complexity of $O((np+\sqrt{n\kappa}p)\log(1/\epsilon))$.
+The aforementioned overall complexities are obtained when a \emph{uniform sampling} scheme is applied in the construction of stochastic gradient.
+One can further reduce the $\kappa$ term in these complexities by using a \emph{non-uniform sampling} scheme as pointed out, for example, by~\citet{XiaoZhang14}.
+However, in this paper, the complexity of each algorithm we present and compare is based on a uniform sampling scheme unless stated otherwise.
+After the earlier version of our draft was posted online\footnote{\url{https://arxiv.org/pdf/1508.03390v2.pdf}}, \citet{palaniappan2016stochastic} developed an accelerated SVRG method (ASVRG-SP) for solving the saddle-point formulation \eqref{eq:sdp}, which has a complexity\footnote{This complexity is achieved by the individual-split version of ASVRG-SP.} of $\tilde O((np+np\sqrt{\frac{\max\{\Lambda_{p,1},\Lambda_{1,n}\}}{\lambda\gamma}})\log(1/\epsilon))$ by uniform sampling and $\tilde O((np+\sqrt{np}\sqrt{\frac{\max\{n,p\}\|A\|_F^2}{\lambda\gamma}})\log(1/\epsilon))$ by non-uniform sampling.
+Here and in the rest of the paper, $\tilde O$ contains some logarithmic factors.